-These new ways of delivering value have been described using a variety of terms—the “gig economy”, the “on-demand economy” etc. All are predicated on the idea that access to the utility that a product provides is becoming more important than owning the thing itself.
+These new ways of delivering value have been described using a variety of terms.
+All are predicated on the idea that access to the usefulness of a thing is more important (and valuable) than owning the thing itself.

-This is more easily illustrated by example: car sharing delivers the value of mobility through a “car as a service”, rather than owning the car (which has a lot of ancillary expenses—financial, social and environmental).
-For this reason here at Zumio we use the term “Access Economy”, which encompasses the various models and use cases that are emerging.
+This is most easily illustrated by example: car sharing delivers the value of mobility (the “usefulness” or utility) via a “car as a service” rather than owning the car, which has a lot of ancillary costs—financial, social and environmental.

 Capitalising on the opportunities in this new economy requires a rethinking of how value is generated.
 Often, value is something that is co-created, such as is the case with headline businesses in this space such as AirBNB.
 Rather than thinking in terms of “products” and “customers”, instead successful businesses are platforms for shared value creation.